DavidYusufWaskito/Dynamic-array/README.md

 ## Contributing

 Contributions to the DArray project are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Dazzy467/Dynamic-array).
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [Dynamic-array](https://github.com/Dazzy467/Dynamic-array).

 ## License